I still remember a particular time when I was not exactly being an available parent.

 They need to respect that work time, and not disturb you unless it’s very important.
 This will let you get your work done, and allow you to be more available to the family the rest of the day.

-Once your work is done, or you know you have a set time to get it done, you won’t be frustrated when kids need your time or attention.
+Once your work is done, you won’t be frustrated when kids need your time or attention.

-5. Try to have conversation around the table after dinner.
+5. Encourage conversation around the table at mealtimes.

-My older kids still talk about how they used to love those times when we would all just sit and talk, and laugh together.
+My older kids still talk about how they used to love those times.
+We would all just at the table and talk, and laugh together.
 Some of our best times were spent laughing and talking at the table after a meal.

-6. If you sense one of the kids is wanting or needing to talk to you in private, invite them to go along with you on an errand.
+6. If one of your kids needs to talk to you, invite them to go along on an errand.

-I have found that many of the best conversations with my kids have been when we were driving somewhere together alone, and they had my undivided attention.
+Many of the best conversations with my kids have been when we were driving somewhere together alone.
+This way they have my undivided attention.

 The reward for being the helper for the day was that they got to stay up an extra 30 minutes, and spend time with me, or me & my husband.
 They chose whether we played games, talked, or just snuggled on the couch reading books.

-Most important, being available for our kids when they want to spend time with us, is one of the best ways to win and keep their hearts!
+Being available for our kids is one of the best ways to win and keep their hearts!